usnistgov/SpectrumBrowser/README.md

      Dependencies Install Notes:
      You will need numpy 1.5.1 or higher.
 Get it from sourceforge and build and install it.
-     You will need the latest version of matplotlib get it from github and build and install it.
+     You will need the latest version of matplotlib get it from github and build and install it. pip install --user where ever pip install is specified above puts packages in a directory called .local under your $HOME.
-     I like to put all my python packages under a directory called $HOME/.python.
-You may want to put local packages in $HOME/.local in which case you can do pip localinstall where ever pip install is specified above.
-     If you put your python packages in .python when you go to install werkzeug (which is a flask dependency), you will need to specify pip install -t $HOME/.python/lib/python2.6/site-packages

-     My PYTHONPATH has the following.
-     $HOME/.python/lib/python2.6/site-packages/ AND $HOME/.python/usr/lib/python2.6/site-packages/ $HOME/.python/usr/lib64/python2.6/site-packages

-     Depending on where you put things, you may need to modify your PYTHONPATH accordingly.
+     Set up your PYTHONPATH environment variable according to where your python packages were installed.
+For example:

+     $HOME/.local/lib/python2.6/site-packages/ AND $HOME/.local/usr/lib/python2.6/site-packages/ $HOME/.local/usr/lib64/python2.6/site-packages

 <h3> Operating Systems </h3>